Library Circulation and Reserves Policy

 Patrons who have material sixty (60) days past the due date will be billed $65 for replacement of that material.
 This charge will be reduced to $15 (the maximum overdue fine) if the book is returned in usable condition, provided the item has not already been replaced.

 If an item you need is in circulation, you may place a hold on the item using My Account.
 You will be notified once the book has been returned and will have up to 10 days to pick up the book.

 The Library will recall materials only to place on Reserve.
 A computer-generated notice showing a new, earlier due date will be sent to the patrons who have checked out the materials.
 It is very important that recalled materials are returned by the new due date.
 The Library will suspend a patron's borrowing privileges if recalled materials become past due.
 Overdue fines for recalled materials are $1 per item for every day past the new due date.

-To check out a reserve book, go to the Reserve Desk, next to the Circulation Desk, and give the call number of the item you need.
+To check out a reserve book, go to the Reserve Desk, next to the Service Desk, and give the call number of the item you need.

 Faculty may place library books, photocopies of articles, personal copies of books, or other materials on reserve.
 Please review the following documents: How to Place Materials on Reserve and Reserve Copyright Guidelines.
-Faculty may print this Reserve Form and submit it to the Circulation department.
+Faculty may print this Reserve Form and submit it to the Service Desk.
 The Library can make special purchases for reserves.
 Photocopied materials must meet the requirements of U.S. copyright law.

-Personal items found in the Library will be held at the Circulation Desk for 24 hours.
+Personal items found in the Library will be held at the Service Desk for 24 hours.
 Unclaimed items will be sent to Emerson Police at 80 Boylston Street, 617-824-8555.